×

 Cuneiform tablet

 Data comes from a singular Latin word, datum, which originally meant "something given."
 Data is the raw facts, before being processed into information that is useful.
 This chapter examines the unintended consequences, both positive and negative, of digital data on human culture and society.
 Human cultures have traditionally stored data and information as symbolic language in written form, from notches on a stick, to coded markings on clay tablets to written records.
 Ancient astronomers recorded the data of planets and stars in order to find patterns in the universe that might be useful information for growing crops or performing rituals.
 Today's global networked computer systems scan a virtual universe of bits and bytes for patterns in online behavior.
 In many cases this information is used to make predictions about people.
-Unlike the data recorded by ancients astronomers, however, digital data is often captured, stored and processed without human intervention.
+Unlike the data recorded by ancient astronomers, however, digital data is often captured, stored and processed without human intervention.
 The amount of digital data has also become so large and complex that it has overwhelmed many of the traditional methods that humans use to make sense of phenomena.

 6.1 Big Data